sdiehl/schnorr-nizk/README.md

 All proof systems have two requirements:

-- Completeness: If the statement is true, the honest verifier (that is, one following the protocol properly) will be convinced of this fact by an untrusted prover.
+- **Completeness**: An honest verifier will be convinced of this fact by an untrusted prover.

-- Soundness: If the statement is false, no prover, even if it doesn't follow the protocol, can convince the honest verifier that it is true, except with some small probability.
+- **Soundness**: No prover, even if it doesn't follow the protocol, can convince the honest verifier that it is true, except with some small probability.

 It is assumed that the verifier is always honest.